Jaytmitch/Group-8/README.md

 - Using HTML for website layout and design (Front End).
 - Using CSS for website styling (Front End).

-Editing README to trigger a circle ci workflow.

 Project Hosted At:
 http://myface.pythonanywhere.com/
 "# Group-8"